Please review the eligibility criteria below.

 Q: Must I enroll in a full course of study to receive waivers in the summer?

-A: No, you do not need to have fulltime enrollment for summer in order to receive out of state waivers.
-However, the summer GPA will not be considered for a fall award unless you enroll in 12 credit hours.
-Eligibility for fall would be based on your cumulative FSU GPA.
+A: No, you are not required to enroll fulltime in the summer.
+You can receive waivers for part-time summer enrollment.
+However, the summer term GPA will not be considered as the basis for a fall award unless you enroll in 12 credit hours.
+Eligibility for a fall award, if you enroll part time in summer, would be based on either your cumulative FSU GPA or your spring semester GPA as long as all spring semester classes were letter-graded (no S/U classes).
+We will take the higher of the two GPAs to determine eligibility for fall awards.

 Q: Will the CGE make an award based on financial hardship?